Martin Dúbravka: Loan to Manchester United

-Dúbravka lost his place in the starting line-up to Nick Pope after the England international signed from Burnley.
-On 1 September 2022, he joined Manchester United on a season-long loan from Newcastle.
-On 3 September 2022, it was confirmed that he would wear the number 31 shirt last worn by Nemanja Matić.
-He made his debut in Man United's 4–2 win over Aston Villa in the EFL Cup third round on 10 November 2022.
+After losing his place in the starting line-up to Nick Pope, who had just joined from Burnley, on 1 September 2022, Dúbravka joined Manchester United on a season-long loan from Newcastle.
+Two days later, it was confirmed that he would wear the number 31 shirt, last worn by Nemanja Matić.
+He made his debut in Man United's 4–2 win over Aston Villa in the EFL Cup third round on 10 November.

+Return to Newcastle

 Newcastle recalled Dúbravka from the loan on 1 January 2023.
 He made two appearances, both in the 2022–23 EFL Cup, keeping one clean sheet.

-Return to Newcastle

-Dúbravka played in Newcastle's 2–1 FA Cup third round defeat to Sheffield Wednesday.
+He played in Newcastle's 2–1 FA Cup third round defeat to Sheffield Wednesday.
 He made his first Premier League appearance since the last day of the previous season on 18 February 2023, replacing Elliot Anderson after Nick Pope was sent off for handling the ball outside the penalty area in the 2–0 home defeat to Liverpool.

 Dúbravka was cup-tied for the 2023 EFL Cup final on 26 February, having played for Newcastle's opponents in the third and fourth rounds, which Manchester United won 2–0.
 He later confirmed that he did receive a winning medal for the final due to his time in Manchester.
 During the month of January 2025, Martin Dubravka replaced Nick Pope and won the ‘save of the month award’ by the Premier League against Wolverhampton Wanderers in Newcastle United's 3–0 match.

-On 16 March 2025 Dúbravka appeared on the bench in the 2025 EFL Cup final as Newcastle won their first major domestic trophy in 70 years.
+On 16 March 2025, Dúbravka appeared on the bench in the 2025 EFL Cup final as Newcastle won their first major domestic trophy in 70 years.
 Dúbravka played an important role in the success, having played in four of the six games en route to the final, including keeping clean sheets in both legs of the semi-final victory against Arsenal.

 Burnley

-On 7 August 2025, Dúbravka joined newly promoted Burnley on a one-year contract.
+On 7 August 2025, Dúbravka left Newcastle and joined newly-promoted club Burnley on a one-year contract.
+On 10 June 2026, the club announced he would be released following the end of the 2025–26 season.

+Tottenham Hotspur

+On 24 June 2026, Dúbravka joined Premier League club Tottenham Hotspur.

 International career

-Early international career

-Dúbravka made ten appearances for the Slovakia under-21 team.
 On 23 May 2014, he made his debut for the Slovakia national team in a 2–0 win over Montenegro.

 In January 2017, Dúbravka played his first full game for the national team, having played 45 minutes in both of his previous matches.
 Although Dúbravka was benched against Uganda (3–1 loss), he played in an unofficial friendly match against Sweden in Abu Dhabi, United Arab Emirates.
 Slovakia lost the game 6–0 despite only trailing 1–0 at half time.
 This match also marked the first time Dúbravka conceded in the national team and he was also Slovak captain for the game, being the most experienced with international football.